benitodarder/iac-workshop/aws/README.md

 Simple AWS IAC recipes...
 Probably of questionable utility...

 * ec2
     - ami-base
     - autoscalingroup-generic
         + Autoscaling group with an ALB for service and a NLB for maintenance
     - instance-elb
         + Public instance on a private subnet exposed through a classic load balancer
     - instance-generic
         + Public instance on a private subnet exposed through a network load balancer, or using an application load balancer
 * lambda
     - lambda-and-layer shows how to add packages to a lambda using layers
 * rds
     - public-rds-credentials-from-secret : Not quite a bright idea expose an RDS to internet...
 * s3
-  -  terraform-backend-from-config-file
+    - tfstate-backend-from-config-file
-  -  terraform-backend-from-workspace
+    - tfstate-backend-from-workspace
     - bucket-backendless
     - bucket-from-config-file
     - bucket-from-workspace
+    - bucket-static-web

 ### Building from configuration files.